 Tip: Use a juicer at home for a more nutrient-dense and refined sugar-free fruit juice.

 While it does contain protein needed for strong bones, at seven teaspoons of sugar per 300 ml serving, a small glass of flavoured milk is both a high sugar and high-fat option.

-If you think that’s bad, the flavoured milks on the market today are often sold at double that size or larger – often in 600 ml and 750 ml varieties.
+If you think that’s bad, the flavoured milk on the market today are often sold at double that size or larger – often in 600 ml and 750 ml varieties.

 Diabetes QLD has also noted that people who drink flavoured milk have a heightened risk of type-2 diabetes, regardless of their body weight.

-It’s important to know that a single flavoured milk can contain an entire’s day worth of sugar in one serving.
+It’s important to know that single flavoured milk can contain an entire’s day worth of sugar in one serving.